 When the Aqua tower was completed in 2009, its unique design with a rippling facade of irregular balconies was lauded by architecture critics for its fascinating visual impact.

 Aqua, a mixed use residential skyscraper, was designed by Jeanne Gang of Studio Gang Architects.
-The 82 story tower rises to a height of about 250 meters (819 ft) in a cluster of skyscrapers at the Lakeshore East area, just north of Millennium Park.
+The 82-story tower rises to a height of about 267 meters (876 ft) in a cluster of skyscrapers at the Lakeshore East area, just north of Millennium Park.

 The tower is one of the tallest high-rises built during Chicago’s skyscraper boom of 2000 – 2009.
 Its financing was secured in August 2007, just before the credit crunch that followed the Financial crisis of 2007-2008 brought the construction of new high-rises to a virtual standstill.
 The tower has garnered critical acclaim and received Emporis’s 2009 Skyscraper Award and the CTBUH’s Best Tall Building Americas 2010 Award of Excellence.

-The pattern of undulating balconies, from the tower’s base all the way up to the top, make for an interesting façade.
+The pattern of undulating balconies, from the tower’s base all the way up to the top, make for an interesting facade.
 The effect is especially beautiful when seen up close, when it looks almost like waves in the ocean, which explains the tower’s name.
 The inspiration for the facade, however, came from topography, where the facade can be seen as a vertical landscape made up of hills, valleys, and pools.